Aggie Bonfire

 The Aggie Bonfire was a long-standing annual tradition at Texas A&M University as part of the college rivalry with the University of Texas at Austin.
 For 90 years, Texas A&M students—known as Aggies—built a bonfire on campus each autumn, known to the Aggie community simply as "Bonfire".
 The event symbolized Aggie students' "burning desire to beat the hell outta t.u.", a derogatory nickname for the University of Texas.

 The bonfire was traditionally lit around Thanksgiving in conjunction with festivities surrounding the annual football game.
 Early bonfires were little more than piles of trash, but the event gradually became more organized and eventually grew to an immense size, setting the world record in 1969.
-In 1999, the Bonfire collapsed during construction, killing 12 students, one former student and injuring 27 others.
+In 1999, the Bonfire collapsed during construction, killing 12 and injuring 27 others.
 The accident led Texas A&M to declare a hiatus on an official Bonfire.
 However, since 2002, a student-sponsored coalition has constructed an annual unsanctioned, off-campus "Student Bonfire" in the spirit of its predecessor.